 Coming out of the pandemic, analysts at The Council of State Governments (CSG) have identified several strategies to help states increase resilience against workforce shortages and better prepare for a national emergency.
 These best practices include increasing access to telehealth, increasing license portability, and implementing interstate compacts.
 These strategies can be used to increase the efficiency of medical systems as well as respond to the economic effects left in the wake of emergencies.
 Additionally, states have begun to modernize their licensing processes by implementing a digital licensing system.
 The pandemic has especially heightened awareness of the need to provide licensing services online as offices switched to remote work.
-Some features of online licensing systems include online initial applications and renewal, digital licenses, online continuing education credits, and the ability to pay fees online, and the ability to pay fees online.
+Some features of online licensing systems include online initial applications and renewal, digital licenses, online continuing education credits and the ability to pay fees online.

 Vermont, for example, has had a 100% online licensure process since 2017 for all professions.
 In a conversation with Director Lauren Hibbert from the Vermont Office of Professional Regulation, CSG learned that this has dramatically reduced the time it takes to become licensed, with a process that used to take two-to-three weeks now taking around two days.
 The Vermont Office of Professional Regulation (OPR) licensing system is even more efficient for nurses, who can be issued a license in as little as 45 minutes if they have an active license in another state.
 The system allows OPR to collect extensive data (i.e., schools attended, exam scores, contact information, etc.) from every licensee in Vermont.
 While startup costs were expensive, implementing this digitized system has become a major cost saving mechanism for Vermont, and printing costs have disappeared.
 On the other hand, the issue of access to the internet in rural areas has become more apparent since their licensure system went online.